siggnal460/psxify/README.md

 PSXify is a very simple Python script that converts an image into a PS1 Texture.

+You can run it via nix with `nix run github:siggnal460/psxify`

 ## Usage

 usage: `psxify.py [-h] [-r {detailed,standard,low}] [-p {true,false}] input_image output_image`